Billing Frequently Asked Questions

 Again, this varies by insurance plan.
 Please read your policy and/or check with your insurance company's customer service department if you are unsure as to whether prior authorization is necessary.
 When prior authorization is required, we will coordinate obtaining this authorization with you, as most insurers request specific clinical information from the provider before they will authorize the service.

-My insurance plan requires a co-payment.
-Will I be required to pay the co-payment when I check-in for my appointment?
+My insurance requires a co-payment, co-insurance, or deductible.
+Will I be required to pay when I check-in for my appointment?

 I want to receive a service from a UW Health provider, but I know my insurance won't cover it.
 Is there a way I can find out how much the service will cost?

-Please note that you will be given a price range, rather than a specific estimate, as the final charges are based on a variety of factors related to the clinical service provided, the diagnoses associated with those services, supplies used, etc. While it is possible to estimate these, it is not possible to precisely define these until after the service has been provided.
+You can get price information by contacting UW Health’s Priceline at 608-263-1507.
+Click here for more information about UW Health's Priceline.
+You will be given a price estimate or range, rather than a specific quote, as the final charges are based on a variety of factors related to the service.
+While it is possible to estimate these, it is not possible to precisely define these until after the service has been provided.